macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 Some of this is pedantic detail regarding the manuscript; the English needs to be be improved (e.g. “Troublesome, this biology is lost from all downstream analysis and inference”) as could the flow of the manuscript.
 There is considerable repetition (for example, at the start of the Discussion and the Conclusions) and p-values are routinely quoted to more significant figures than I believe (e.g. Section 3.2.1 p=0.0001322 for a comparison of the distributions with only 15 data-points per distribution).
 There are more serious shortcomings to the manuscript however that I think require considerably more attention.

-> Thanks for pointing out the pedantic details related to the manuscript.
-I have addressed them.
+> Thanks for pointing out these details related to the manuscript.
+They are important and I have addressed them.

 I understand that the manuscript is a short presentation of a potentially useful tool but I do not feel that the authors give sufficient context in the introduction.
 In particular, there is no attention given to previous work on attempting to benchmark and reconcile the differences between potential de novo transcriptome assemblers, no attempt made to provide a list or or reference to the current suite of tools or any discussion of previous work highlighting how sensitive these tools are to a sensible and carefully chosen set of parameters (although the authors do correctly note that the apparent ease of use of these tools belies the complexity of the process).

-> I have beefed up the introductory materials significantly.
+> I have beefed up the introductory materials significantly, to include a fuller treatment of the history of transcriptome tools.

 On the plus side, the manuscript is well set out and the author has shared their code, the data they use is public and the assemblies will be made available, which is all good news.